 - Seek formal approval of the enhanced plan, noting the alternative standard plan should funding from the Scheme not materialise, from the EPA; - Agree an ex ante budget of eligible costs (based on the approved enhanced plan) with the Scheme regulator; - Develop a detailed site plan with detailed site drawings outlining how the various rehabilitation methodologies will be applied to Glenlough Bog.
 This will take account of peat depths, topography, drainage and hydrological modelling.
-(See map book ref. no. BNM-DR-23-17-05: Enhanced Rehab Measures for an indicative view of the application of different rehabilitation methodologies); - Carry out a hydrology and drainage management assessment of the proposed enhanced rehabilitation measures; - Carry out a review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation.
-The results of this assessment will be incorporated into the rehabilitation plan to minimise known archaeological disturbance, where needed; - A review of issues that may constrain rehabilitation such as amenity, forestry, other land-uses, known rights of way, archaeology, turbary, and existing land agreements will be carried out and incorporated into the rehabilitation plan, where needed; - An ecological appraisal of the potential impacts of the planned rehabilitation such as the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) or larval webs of Marsh Fritillary butterfly, etc will be carried out; - Review silt control measures and establish suitable silt control, where needed; - Ensure all activities comply with the environmental protection requirements of the IPC Licence; - Carry out Appropriate Assessment of the Rehabilitation Plan.
-Incorporate any required mitigation measures from the AA in the plan for the delivery of rehabilitation and decommissioning across the site; - Track delivery of mitigation measures (AA) and other environmental control measures during the implantation of the rehabilitation plan.
+(See map book ref. no. BNM-DR-23-17-05: Enhanced Rehab Measures for an indicative view of the application of different rehabilitation methodologies); - A hydrology and drainage management assessment of the proposed enhanced rehabilitation measures was carried out. - A review of known archaeology and an archaeological impact appraisal of the proposed rehabilitation was carried out.
+The results of this assessment have been incorporated into the rehabilitation plan to minimise known archaeological disturbance, where needed. - A review of issues that may constrain rehabilitation such as amenity, forestry, other land-uses, known rights of way, archaeology, turbary, and existing land agreements was carried out and incorporated into the rehabilitation plan, where needed; - An ecological appraisal of the potential impacts of the planned rehabilitation such as the presence of sensitive ground-nesting bird breeding species (e.g. breeding waders) or larval webs of Marsh Fritillary butterfly, etc was carried out; - Review silt control measures and establish suitable silt control, where needed; - Ensure all activities comply with the environmental protection requirements of the IPC Licence; - An Appropriate Assessment of the Rehabilitation Plan has been carried out.
+(Note that the rehabilitation plan for Glenlough screened out at the Stage I.) - See Glenlough Decommissioning and Rehabilitation Plan Addendum 1 for more details. - Track implementation and enforcement of the relevant IPC Licence conditions, the mitigation measures (AA) (where required), and other environmental control measures during the implantation of the rehabilitation plan.